kizito9898/IT-Documentation/Network/Networking-Troubleshooting.md

 10. **Restart Router/Modem**:
    - Power cycle router (off for 30 seconds, then on)
    - Wait for internet light to stabilize
+## Network Troubleshooting

+### `ipconfig /release`
+- This command releases the current IP address assigned to the computer by the DHCP server.
+- After running this, the network adapter won't have any IP address assigned.

+### `ipconfig /renew`
+- This command requests a new IP address from the DHCP server.
+- Often used after `/release` to refresh the network connection or to fix a bad IP (e.g., 169.xx.x.x).

+### `ipconfig /flushdns`
+- This clears the DNS cache.
+- Useful when websites are not loading, wrong sites are loading, or experiencing intermittent network issues.

+---

+### Wi-Fi vs Ethernet

+- **Wi-Fi**: Wireless, more convenient, but generally slower and less stable than Ethernet.
+- **Ethernet**: Wired connection, faster, more reliable, and better for large transfers or remote work.

+---

+### IP Addressing

+- **Static IP Address**: Manually assigned IP that does not change.
+  - Useful for servers, printers, or devices that need consistent IP addresses.

+- **Dynamic IP Address**: Automatically assigned by the DHCP server (router).

+---

+### Email Protocols and Ports

+- **SMTP**: Simple Mail Transfer Protocol
+  - Port 25/465 over SSL

+- **POP3**: Post Office Protocol Version 3
+  - Port 110/995 over SSL

+- **IMAP**: Internet Message Access Protocol
+  - Port 143/993 over SSL

 ---